OutCraft-Mods/BlockixelConcepts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report about a bug / an error
-title: Bug Report - Help my pc gets hacked!!
+title: Bug report - Help my pc got hacked!!
 labels: Bug
 assignees: ''